masterclasses at the

 Join Mölnlycke for an interactive hands on workshop session on patient prewarming and the role of critical devices such as EasyWarm.
 Touch and feel the EasyWarm and have some fun with us.

-Masterclass 2 – Sharps management (with Multigate)
+Masterclass 2 – Sharps Safety in Practice (with Multigate)

 Masterclass 3 – Surgical site infection reduction (with Solventum)